Fernando Cordeiro talks about his Vets4Pets business as well as being the most sought-after vet in Harrogate.

 17mins 04s: Do you prefer cat people or dog people?
 I don’t see a distinction there.
 They are distinct but I don’t have a preference.
 I feel that I’m equally a cat person and a dog person.

-18mins 16s: Could you give some of your top tips for looking after their dog?
-The main thing is to take your dog at least once a year to the vets.
-That’s kind of recognized all over the world and also have the annual vaccinations.
-So, each area in the world, they have their recommended core vaccinations for potentially fatal diseases.
-So, in the UK we’ve got a set of illnesses and it’s recommended to have them protected.
-So, once a year do that visit.
-And, obviously, we check them over and give recommendations.
-And, obviously, we always ask any concerns with their pet.
-And from their subtle comments we can pick up on things and give recommendations.
-And from there we can be on top of the health.
-So, that’s the basis.
-The next one, if people get a puppy, is to have them socialize not only with other dogs but also with people, different people, so they can be relaxed and confident with other animals and people in different settings.
-So, that will improve the enjoyment of having a dog if you have a well socialized dog.
+18mins 16s: What are your top tips for looking after dogs?
+The main thing is to take your dog to the vets at least once a year and have the annual vaccinations.
+Each country has their recommended core vaccinations for potentially fatal diseases.
+We also check them over, give recommendations and we always ask about any concerns with their pet.
+From their subtle comments we can pick up on things and we can be on top of their health.
+If people get a puppy, have them socialise, not only with other dogs, but also with different people, so they can be relaxed and confident in different settings.

 20mins 36s: How frequently should people bathe their dogs or even should they bathe their dogs?
 Depends of the breed as well.
 So, obviously, if dog gets soiled from their walks on a daily basis, probably they need a bath and dry daily.
 If it’s more a lapdog, it’s in a clean environment, probably doesn’t need it so often.